build-on-aws/content/tutorials/using-terraform-to-configure-automated-guardduty-findings/index.md

 ```

 7.10.
-To access the `forensic-security-group` we need to output it.
+To access the `forensic-security-group`, we need to output it.
 In the `root/outputs.tf` file and output the Security group ID.

 ```